WGBH-MLA/ov-deploy/docs/deploy.md

 ## General

 Deployments are run in Kubernetes on AWS.
-The workloads consist of `pods` (Docker containers) which run prebuilt images from Dockerhub.
+The workloads consist of `pods` (Docker containers) which runs images automatically built from GitHub Actions

-These images are built from the `Dockerfile`s of the `ov-frontend` and `ov-wag` repositories, and from the `Dockerfile` in the `ov-nginx` and `ov-jumpbox` subdirectories.
+These images are built from the `Dockerfile`s of the `ov-frontend` and `ov-wag` repositories.

 !!! abstract "Setup"

-    If you haven't set up a production environment, follow the steps in [Setup](/setup#production) first.
+    If you haven't set up a production environment, follow the steps in [Setup](setup.md#production) first.

 ### Deployment Process